ayobamiadepoju/FlexiSaf-intermediate-tasks/Working-with-the-Java-collections-framework/README.md

 # Iterator Example – Java
+# Task 2

 This is a simple **Java project** that shows how to use the **`Iterator` interface** to loop through a list of words and perform various actions.
 This project demonstrates how to use the **Iterator** and **ListIterator** interfaces in Java to traverse and safely modify different collection types: